Marina Hyde

 Marina Hyde (born Marina Elizabeth Catherine Dudley-Williams; 13 May 1974) is an English journalist.
 She has been a columnist for The Guardian since 2000.

 Early life and education

 Hyde was born at St George's Hospital, London, the daughter of Sir Alastair Edgcumbe James Dudley-Williams, 2nd Baronet, and his wife, the former Diana Elizabeth Jane Duncan.
 Through her father, she is the granddaughter of aviation pioneer and Conservative politician Sir Rolf Dudley-Williams, 1st Baronet.
-Hyde was privately educated at Downe House School, near Newbury in Berkshire, and read English at the University of Oxford where she was an undergraduate student at Christ Church, Oxford.
+Hyde was privately educated at Downe House School, near Newbury in Berkshire, and read English as an undergraduate student at Christ Church, University of Oxford.

 Career

 Hyde's career has included work at The Sun and The Guardian.

 The Sun

-Hyde began her career in journalism as a temporary secretary on the Showbiz desk at The Sun newspaper.
-In an otherwise unrelated article in The Guardian, she wrote: "I am only called Marina Hyde because my real name was too long to fit across a single column in The Sun, where I started out".
+Hyde began her career in journalism as a temporary secretary on the "Showbiz" desk at The Sun newspaper.
+In an otherwise unrelated article in The Guardian, she wrote: "I am only called Marina Hyde because my real name was too long to fit across a single column in The Sun, where I started out."
 She was later sacked by Sun editor David Yelland after it emerged she had been exchanging e-mails with Piers Morgan, editor of rival newspaper the Daily Mirror.